Arnolds Mazitis: Life in England

 In 1947, his wife, Aina Jansone (1913-1999), went to England with their children to find a place to live and work.
 Mazitis joined his wife in England in 1949.
 England accepted refugees from the Baltic States on condition they work a minimum of three years as manual labourers in factories, workshops, hospitals, mines and farms.

 On his arrival in England, Mazitis started to establish himself in the artistic life of his new home country.
 In 1950, a portrait of his oldest daughter Ieva, Girl with a Beret, was accepted at the Royal Academy of Arts for its summer exhibition and the portrait was shown in London as well as in Brighton.
 He joined Smiths Industries in 1954 as a freehand designer, working on speedometers for Rolls-Royce and Jaguar cars.

 The artist continued to paint throughout the 1950s, 1960s and 1970s: exhibiting in London (portraits of children, sponsored by the Observer Newspaper) in 1954; in Munster, West Germany in 1962; Hamburg in 1964; Toronto in 1968; Leicester in 1971; Toronto and Hamilton in Canada in 1972; Montreal and London Ontario, Canada, in 1973; New York and also Boston, USA in 1973.

 In 1973, at the age of 61, Mazitis retired from Smiths Industries to devote the rest of his life to his art.
 He continued to exhibit new works throughout the 1970s and 1980s and in the 1990s.
 The Schwartz Sackin and Co. gallery and the Bruton Street Gallery were active sellers of his works.
 His last public exhibition was in the Haste Gallery in Ipswich in 2000.

 In 1993 he was awarded the title of Honorary Professor of the Latvian Academy of Arts.
 Mazitis died in September 2002.

 Private life

 In 1938 Mazitis married Aina Jansone (1913-1999), a reader for one of the main Latvian publishing houses, Valters and Rapa.
 Their winter wedding inspired a scene in Anslavs Eglitis's (1906-1993) first novel Bride Hunters (Ligava Mednieki, 1954).

 They were both closely involved in the artistic and literary world of 1930s Latvia.
-The author Anslavs Eglitis, lived in a neighbouring apartment (#17) at 21 Thomson Street, Riga, and was a fellow artist and a regular chess partner.
+The author Anšlavs Eglītis, lived in a neighbouring apartment (#17) at 21 Thomson Street, Riga, and was a fellow artist and a regular chess partner.
 Jansone was closely involved in the literary life of pre-war Latvia and Mazitis was active in the art world.

 They had two daughters, Ieva, born in 1943 and, Anna, in 1946.
 Jansone divorced Mazitis in 1953.
 In 1955, he married Gaida Trezina (1919-2014), a mezzo-soprano opera soloist and music teacher, from Cesis, Latvia.